 To apply for a training position, applicants must review and adhere to the following information:

 - the Public Health Medicine Registrar Role Description (including the application instructions within this document which specify a 2-page response to selection criteria is required)

-- the Public Health preferencing guide (PDF 437KB)
+- the Public Health training preference guide (PDF 236 kB)

 Placements are within the Queensland Health accredited training network: